Deploying clinical machine learning? Consider the following...: Introduction

 \section{Introduction}

-In the wake of the COVID-19 pandemic, hundreds of AI papers were published but few were clinically practical or useful \cite{born2021role,roberts2021common}.
-Even large technology companies have recently encountered unexpected difficulties in trying to productionize state-of-the-art research into real clinical products for healthcare applications\cite{vincent2021google,ibmfail}.
-We believe there is a disconnect between the clinical machine learning (CML) research community and delivered clinical impact from the translation of useful CML tools.
-While there have been extensive claims of AI performance being equivalent or superior to human doctors within the research literature \cite{liu2019comparison}, emerging clinical studies reveal contradictions in those purported super-human performances \cite{Freemann1872,zech2018variable, Voter}.
+After the COVID-19 pandemic, hundreds of AI papers were published, but few were clinically practical or useful~\cite{born2021role,roberts2021common}.
+Even large technology companies have recently encountered unexpected difficulties in deploying state-of-the-art research into actual clinical products for healthcare applications~\cite{vincent2021google,ibmfail}.
+We believe there is a disconnect between the clinical machine learning (CML) research community and delivered clinical impact from the translation of useful CML tools~\cite{10.3389/fdgth.2021.594971}.
+While there have been extensive claims of AI performance being equivalent or superior to human doctors within the research literature~\cite{liu2019comparison}, emerging clinical studies reveal contradictions in those claims of purported super-human performances~\cite{Freemann1872,zech2018variable, Voter}.

-Some claim that CML faces unique challenges in the healthcare domain such as difficulty in acquiring and annotating large amounts of medical data, recruiting the necessary clinical expertise in validating models, and integration into existing clinical workflows and infrastructure \cite{challenges, 10.1001/jama.2018.11029}.
-As such, developing CML software is considered especially challenging compared to traditional software systems \cite{design, DBLP:journals/corr/abs-2003-07678, practical}.
-Furthermore, sub-fields of healthcare such as oncology and dentistry have even more nuanced challenges to adopting AI in their respective specialties \cite{cancer, dentistry}.
+Machine learning (ML) in the healthcare domain faces numerous challenges, such as immense difficulty in acquiring and annotating large amounts of medical data, recruiting the necessary clinical expertise in validating models, and integration into existing clinical workflows and infrastructure~\cite{challenges, 10.1001/jama.2018.11029}.
+Developing CML software is considered incredibly challenging compared to traditional software systems~\cite{design, DBLP:journals/corr/abs-2003-07678, practical}.
+Furthermore, sub-fields of healthcare such as oncology and dentistry have even more nuanced challenges to adopting AI to their respective specialties~\cite{cancer, dentistry}.
+Others have attempted to operationalize these challenges into a formal specification; \citet{pmlr-v136-oala20a} apply the ITU/WHO FG-AI4H framework to audit several case studies of AI applications for diagnostic retinopathy, Alzheimer's diagnosis, and cytomorphologic classification for leukemia.

-To gain a more holistic understanding on the challenges in clinical translation, we survey researchers and clinicians and distill their insights into better practices for the deployment of CML.
-We hope that by enumerating these considerations explicitly, we can promote and drive more targeted research that addresses these points to better situate CML into the clinical context and facilitate the translation of research into clinical benefit.
+To gain a more holistic understanding of the challenges in CML translation, we survey researchers and clinicians and distill their insights into better practices.
+The contributions of our survey complement other works, such as the perspective by~\cite{Wiens2019DoNH} by providing empirical insights grounded in actual interviews with working CML practitioners.
+By enumerating these considerations explicitly, we hope to promote and drive more targeted CML research that is better situated in the clinical context and facilitate the translation of research into real clinical benefit.